Testing for coronavirus to vastly increase, officials say

 Pence, appearing on NBC’s “Meet the Press” said “there’s no question” there will be more cases of the virus formally known as COVID-19, but said the risk “remains low” to Americans.

-“We're going to bring the best scientific minds, experts together ... we’re going to work every day ... to contain this disease, to treat those that are contracted, and I'm very confident we're ready, and I know ... that we’ll get through this,” said Pence, who was tapped by President Donald Trump to lead the federal government’s response to the disease.
+“We're going to bring the best scientific minds, experts together ... we’re going to work every day ... to contain this disease, to treat those that are contracted, and I'm very confident we're ready, and I know ... that we’ll get through this,” said Pence who was tapped by Trump to lead the federal government’s response to the disease.

 Pence told “Meet the Press” host Chuck Todd that the administration would “respect any decisions that are made at the state and local level” to address the virus.
 Gov. Andrew M. Cuomo on Saturday announced that New York had received approval by federal health officials to begin its testing, the approval coming after the governor pressed Pence to fast track the decision.